-(a) Decrease in Tenant Share of Rent f a Family reports in writing a change in income within 30 days, a decrease in tenant share shall be effective the month following the verified decrease in income.
+(a) Decrease in Tenant Share of Rent If a Family reports in writing a change in income within 30 days, a decrease in tenant share shall be effective the month following the verified decrease in income.
 For example, if a Family reports a decrease in income on March 3 that resulted from a job loss on February 20, the change in tenant share shall be processed effective March 1.

-If the family fails to report the change income within 30 days, the decrease in tenant share shall be made effective the month following the reported change.
+If the family fails to report the change income within 30 days, the decrease in tenant share shall be made effective the month following the reported change See also 11.1.